hysinh/mortgage-calculator/README.md

   ### Manual Testing
-  Manual testing was performed on the website checking for broken links, content errors, and responsivity across different sizes.
-Testing took place during the build process using Dev Tools on Chrome and on the following real-world devices and browsers:
+  Manual testing was performed on the website checking for print errors, content errors, and any errors in the flow of the application or in it's calculations.

   #### Devices
   1. Pixel 4XL